(Photo: Department of Home Affairs website)

 - your curriculum vitae (résumé)

-- a NZ criminal history check, regardless of how long you’ve lived in Australia.
+- a NZ criminal history check, regardless of how long you’ve lived in Australia (now only valid for six months).

 - New Zealand Ministry of Justice Consent to Disclosure of Information form.
-The MoJ request ID number is shown on your NZ police check.
+The MoJ request ID number is shown on your NZ criminal history check.

 - police certificates from any country you have resided in, aged 16 or older, for 12 months or more in the last 10 years

-- either ATO Tax Assessment Notices or evidence of income exemption for the primary applicant
+- evidence of income exemption for the primary applicant, if applicable

 If including your partner and dependent children on the application, you will also need copies of:

-- their passport photo page (certified), passports must be valid for at least nine months.
+- their passport photo page (certified), passports must be valid for at least 12 months.

 - their travel records (recommended)

-- Form 80 Personal Particulars for Character Assessment and Form 47a Details of Child or Family member for any applicants aged 18 or over
+- Form 80 Personal Particulars for Character Assessment, Form 1221 Additional personal particulars information and Form 47a Details of Child or Family member for any applicants aged 18 or over

 - evidence of your relationship (even if you are married) ie marriage certificate, family photos, joint bank accounts, shared property etc